Pan-EU program by Amazon: Everything important about shipping in the EU!

 What should you pay attention to before starting with Pan-EU?

-The sale and storage of goods in individual countries are subject to certain guidelines.
-What should you consider before venturing into Pan-EU shipping?
+The sale and storage of goods in the individual countries are subject to certain guidelines.
+So what should be considered before you venture into Pan-EU shipping?

 Legal regulations in different countries